jedandroby/Financial-Planner/README.md

 ![10 year dist and sum](./Code/Images/dist_sum10y.png)
 ![10 year expectation](./Code/Images/10yexpect.png)

 By looking over these results, both for the 30 year MC and 10 year MC, we can expect there to be little risk with losing your money over the 10-30 year time frame.
 We can see some pretty good increases in value over both timeframes.
 One of the questions for this analysis was whether this would be enough for employees to retire on.
 The answer would have to be a no in today’s economy.
 Especially if this is the employees only investment/retirement.
-They would need to do the 10y strategy for 20-30 years with some good returns and smart decisions as well.
+They would need to do the 10 year strategy for 20-30 years with some good returns and smart decisions as well.

 One part that is lacking from these results would be the hypothetical values of the crypto positions during the same 10-30 years.
 They could definitely play a role in potentially allowing the employee to retire after the 10 or 30 year timeframe depending on the circumstances.
+Especially given BTC's current return over the last 10 years.
+We obviously cant expect the same type of return, but something in a 10-20x increase over the next 10 years wouldn't be unheard off in the Bitcoin and crypto world.

 ---